-J. MARK METTS is a partner in the Corporate practice group in Sidley’s Houston office.
+J. MARK METTS is a partner in the Corporate practice group in Sidley’s office in Houston and is a co-leader of the firm’s global M&A practice.
 He joined the firm as a partner in 2012.
-Mr. Metts has extensive experience in mergers and acquisitions, corporate reorganizations, acquisitions for private equity clients and public offerings, especially relating to the energy industry.
+Mr. Metts has extensive experience in mergers and acquisitions, corporate reorganizations, acquisitions for private equity clients, and public offerings, especially relating to the energy industry.

-In the mergers and acquisitions area, Mr. Metts represents both buyers and sellers of public and private corporations and counsels boards of directors and financial advisors on acquisition, corporate and financial restructuring and corporate governance-related matters.
-For example, in 2010, Mr. Metts served as lead M&A counsel on behalf of Continental Airlines in its $8.5 billion all-stock merger of equals with UAL Corp.
-Mr. Metts has handled hundreds of private company acquisitions and divestitures in a variety of industries, but he primarily focuses on both upstream and midstream oil & gas transactions, including recent acquisitions and related financings for Energy Partners, Ltd. Also in the midstream category, Mr. Metts recently represented a large pipeline and processing concern in connection with a unique multi-year equity funding joint venture with an energy-focused private equity firm.
+In the mergers and acquisitions area, Mr. Metts represents both buyers and sellers of public and private corporations and counsels boards of directors and financial advisers on acquisition, corporate and financial restructuring, and corporate governance-related matters.
+For example, in 2010, he served as lead M&A counsel on behalf of Continental Airlines in its US$8.5 billion all-stock merger of equals with UAL Corp.
+Mr. Metts has handled hundreds of private company acquisitions and divestitures in a variety of industries, but he focuses primarily on both upstream and midstream oil & gas transactions.

-Mr. Metts has significant experience in restructurings and corporate reorganizations, including having handled the corporate law aspects of the restructurings of Energy Partners, Ltd. and Baseline Oil & Gas.
-Mr. Metts is recognized in the 2014–2019 editions of The Best Lawyers in America in Corporate Law.
-He is also recognized in Houston Business Journal’s 2016 Who’s Who in Energy.
+Mr. Metts was recognized in the 2014–2019 and 2021–2022 editions of The Best Lawyers in America in Corporate Law.
+He was also recognized in Houston Business Journal’s 2016 Who’s Who in Energy.